geospace-code/matmap3d/README.md

 MatMap3D is setup as a
 [Matlab package](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html),
 which means `import matmap3d` statements allow scoped use of this code.
-GNU Octave is also capable of using packages by putting the package name before each function name.

 ```matlab
 import matmap3d.*